skip to main content

 From the Director

 A major reason for the success of our students is that they become actively involved in research with our faculty.
-In terms of the number of publications in the best journals in management, our department has consistently ranked in the top five in the world.
+In terms of the number of publications in the best journals in management, our department has consistently ranked in the top 10 in the world on a per faculty basis.
 As a result of high faculty–student collaboration, it is not uncommon for our students to graduate with multiple publications.
 Our former students have earned national recognition for their contributions to the field.
 They have won career awards for their scientific contributions, served in editorial positions for the top journals in management, held positions as distinguished chairs and become dean of their business school.
 In short, the doctoral program in management has had a long history of success, and the faculty care greatly about it.

 Although we look back with great satisfaction on our past, we are even more optimistic about the future, and we are always on the lookout for the next wave of promising academics.
 If you have any further questions not addressed on our website, please feel free to email them to me at scott@broad.msu.edu.